 - Billionaire investor: Rothschild & Company Wealth Management UK

-Rothschild & Company Wealth Management UK is increasingly bullish on S&P Global (SPGI, $450.61).
-The London-based hedge fund with $16.4 billion in AUM first bought shares in early 2019 and has gradually built up its stake ever since.
+Rothschild & Company Wealth Management UK ($16.4 billion AUM) is increasingly bullish on Moody's (MCO, $394.97).
+The London-based hedge fund first bought shares in early 2019 and has gradually built up its stake ever since.

-Analysts are also upbeat on the name, giving SPGI a consensus recommendation of Buy, with high conviction.
+Analysts are likewise bullish on MCO, giving it a consensus recommendation of Buy, per S&P Global Market Intelligence.

 - Billionaire investor: Dorsey Asset Management

 Digital mobile payments are one of the hottest areas of growth in financial tech.
-And although the sector offers no shortage of promising new names, old-timer PayPal Holdings (PYPL, $285.23) still gets plenty of analyst – and billionaire investor – love.
+Although the sector offers no shortage of promising new names, old-timer PayPal (PYPL, $191.68) still gets plenty of analyst — and billionaire investor — love.

 Explosive growth in cashless transactions, the monetization of its Venmo property and incremental revenue growth in its Xoom business all help make for a compelling bull case on PYPL, analysts say.